-- 1 The public be excluded from the following part of the proceedings of this meeting. - The general subject of each matter to be considered while the public is excluded and the reason for passing this resolution in relation to each matter, as specified by Section 48(1) of the Local Government Official Information and Meetings Act 1987 are as follows:
+- 1 The public be excluded from the following part of the proceedings of this meeting. - 2 The general subject of each matter to be considered while the public is excluded and the reason for passing this resolution in relation to each matter, as specified by Section 48(1) of the Local Government Official Information and Meetings Act 1987 are as follows:

-General Subject of matter to be considered Reason for passing this resolution in relation to each matter Section 48(1) grounds for the passing of this resolution Progress Report: Deloitte Audit Findings 30 June 2024 Section 7(2) (h) To enable any local authority holding the information to carry out, without prejudice or disadvantage, commercial activities. proceedings of the meeting is necessary to enable the local authority
+General Subject of matter to be considered Reason for passing this resolution in relation to each matter Section 48(1) grounds for the passing of this resolution Progress Report: Deloitte Audit Findings 30 June 2024 Section 7(2) (h) To enable any local authority holding the information to carry out, without prejudice or disadvantage, commercial activities.
+Section 48(1) (d) That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the local authority to deliberate in private on its decision or recommendation in any proceedings to which this paragraph applies.

-Council agree the following staff, having relevant knowledge to assist in the consideration of the items of business to be public excluded, remain in attendance to assist the Council with its decision making:
+3 Council agree the following staff, having relevant knowledge to assist in the consideration of the items of business to be public excluded, remain in attendance to assist the Council with its decision making: